shutiak/Portfolio/pizzeria-testing/test-cases/registration_and_login/TC011_user registration with valid data.md

 ---

 #### Pre-conditions:
-1. User is on the homepage: https://simply33food.com/en
-2. The Log In / Registration page is opened: https://simply33food.com/en/my-account/
+1. The Log In / Registration page is opened: https://simply33food.com/en/my-account/
-3. Registration form is available and functional
+2. Registration form is available and functional

 ---